Skip to main content

 What It’s Actually Like Living Through a Kitchen Renovation

 The reality: You won’t have a functioning kitchen for most of that time.
 No sink, no cooktop, no oven.
+Some clients take it in their stride.
+Others find it far harder than they expected.

-• Budget for more takeaway than usual
+• Budget for more takeaway than you think you’ll need

 Private Homes

-No approval typically needed for:
+No approval typically required for:

 • Replacing cabinetry and benchtops